Ronny48/cera/README.md

 # CERA (Campus Emergency Reporting App)

-CERA is a modern JavaFX desktop application designed for university campuses in Ghana to securely report incidents, either anonymously or with identification.
+CERA is a modern JavaFX desktop application with a mobile view, designed for university campuses in Ghana to securely report incidents, either anonymously or with identification.
 The app provides a safe, user-friendly platform for students and staff to report emergencies, view reports, and for admins to manage and resolve cases.

 ---